-Sungevity, announced energy independence and savings to Northeast homeowners by launching Sungevity’s residential solar leasing solution in five new states: New York, New Jersey, Maryland, Massachusetts and Delaware.
-Sungevity also is bringing to Northeast consumers the “Rooftop Revolution,” a new campaign that hits all five states from July 26 – September 4, 2011.
+Sungevity, announced energy independence and savings to Northeast homeowners.
+That’s by launching Sungevity’s residential solar leasing solution in five new states.
+Back in 2011 it was in New York, New Jersey, Maryland, Massachusetts and Delaware.
+Sungevity also brought to Northeast consumers the “Rooftop Revolution”.
+It’s a campaign hitting all five states back in July 26 – September 4, 2011.

-The campaign – anchored in a bio-diesel, solar-powered ice pop truck – brings Sungevity’s unique brand of online sunshine to life by directly engaging consumers at music festivals, farmers markets, minor league baseball games and other fun, summer events with free, all natural ice pops that symbolize solar energy as the refreshing alternative to fossil fuel.
+The campaign anchored in a bio-diesel, solar-powered ice pop truck.
+Nowadays it’ll be Electric I suppose.
+However it brought Sungevity’s unique brand of online sunshine to life.
+To life by directly engaging consumers at music festivals.
+Not just that but farmers markets, minor league baseball games and other fun, summer events with free.
+In addition and all natural ice pops that symbolize solar energy as the refreshing alternative to fossil fuel.
 Quarters on Sungevity-branded seeded paper also will be distributed to symbolize the cost savings homeowners’ typically experience through the company’s $0 down solar lease.

 “Sungevity’s ‘Rooftop Revolution’ is a true first in the solar industry and drives directly to what we believe – that going solar is a lifestyle choice that makes dollars and sense,” said Patrick Crane, Chief Marketing Officer, Sungevity.
 “We introduced the most innovative and efficient process to go solar with our online iQuote process, shattered the price barrier of adoption with our solar lease, and recently forged a major partnership with Lowe’s, the world’s second largest home improvement retailer.
 Now, with our ‘Rooftop Revolution’ campaign, we are taking the leadership position in breaking through the last major barrier to adoption – raising awareness around the ease, accessibility and most of all, the affordability of solar energy.”

-New findings in a telephone survey of 1,012 U.S. adults conducted by Harris Interactive, commissioned by Sungevity, show that the time for solar is now.
+Findings showing in a telephone survey of 1,012 U.S. adults conducted by Harris Interactive.
+They were commissioned by Sungevity to show that the time for solar is now.
 According to the findings, just over seven out of ten U.S. adults (71 percent) are overwhelmed by rising energy costs and that number is higher in the Northeast (78 percent).
 In fact, Northeasterners are more likely than Westerners in the U.S. to say they feel overwhelmed by rising energy costs (78 percent vs. 66 percent, respectively).
-Furthermore, about three in four U.S. adults (74 percent) agree solar power should be the residential energy source of the future, but findings also show a lack of awareness in solar power availability.
-Only about one in four U.S. adults (27 percent) are aware that homeowners can lease residential solar power systems instead of buying solar panels and nearly half of U.S. adults (45 percent) believe residential solar is only practical in primarily sunny areas, a common misconception.
-Despite this, nearly half of U.S. adults (48 percent) believe incorporating solar power systems is a practical option for most residential homeowners, and 33 percent of U.S. adults are at least somewhat likely to consider installing solar power for their home within the next five years.
+Furthermore, about three in four U.S. adults (74 percent) agree solar power should be the residential energy source of the future.
+However findings also show a lack of awareness in solar power availability.
+Only about one in four U.S. adults (27 percent) are aware that homeowners can lease residential solar power systems.
+Yes folks you can lease instead of buying solar panels.
+Further and nearly half of U.S. adults (45 percent) believe residential solar is only practical in primarily sunny areas.
+That’s really such a common misconception.
+So despite this, nearly half of U.S. adults (48 percent) believe incorporating solar power systems is a practical option.
+An option for most residential homeowners.
+Furthermore and 33 percent of U.S. adults are likely to consider installing solar power for their home.
+All within the next five years.
 In fact, the findings show that nearly 9.4 million Americans (4 percent of U.S. adults) say they will definitely consider installing solar power for their home within the next five years.

 “The Solar Foundation is very excited about partnering with Sungevity on their ‘Rooftop Revolution’ campaign,” said Andrea Luecke, Executive Director, The Solar Foundation.
 “The time has come to heighten awareness around the benefits of solar energy, not only for the sake of the environment, but also for its direct impact on the economy through the creation of new, well-paying jobs.”